Aceearly1993/lecarde-1/README.md

 ### Update History ###

+ #### [0.6.6] - 2026/7/1 ####

+`CHANGED` - Main hitbox: Based upon player's feedback, make Main character Hurtbox fully separated from main collision box; Added a new collision box and shrink down the size of main character hurtbox.
+(Aceearly1993)
+`CHANGED` - Added 1 default extra life in the regular state.
+(Aceearly1993)
+`CHANGED` - Hard mode enemy damage scaling is decreased from +40% to +30% so that it fits more in line with the calculation in official Castlevania series.
+(Aceearly1993)
+`CHANGED` - There're very few instances affected, but some of the unnecessary drop dead spots and instant death spots were reduced throughout the game.
+(Aceearly1993)
+`CHANGED` - The MP recover mechanic is changed so that MP will always be recovered over time.
+(Aceearly1993)
+`CHANGED` - Boss Rush status recover rate after getting the boss orb increased from +30% to +40%.
+(Aceearly1993)
+`ADDED` - The suiside button (F7) will become quick retry function if in boss rush.
+(Aceearly1993)

  #### [0.6.5] - 2026/2/11 ####

 `CHANGED` - To eliminate a sound bug once and for all, events in vanilla which jumps to the title screen scene upon triggered an ending or boss rush result screen,